Hristo-Boyadzhiev/FurnitureShop/README.md

 Non-admin users have access to the following features:

-•	**Details Page:** In addition to the information visible to guests, a buy button is displayed.
-Clicking the button adds the product to the user's basket.
+•	**Details Page:**
+In addition to the information visible to guests, a buy button and a like button are displayed.
+Clicking the buy button adds the product to the user's basket.
+Clicking the like button adds a like in the total likes section.
 The comments section includes a field to write a comment and a publish button.
 After adding a comment, its content is displayed, and a delete button.

 •	**Basket Page:** Visualizes all furniture bought by the user.
 Each piece of furniture includes "product details" and "remove" buttons.
 A "confirm order" button opens a page stating "YOUR PURCHASE IS COMPLETED!" before redirecting users to the catalog page.